 Sweberg was diagnosed with asbestosis 27 years ago.
 He was monitoring the disease with yearly CT scans to check on its progress.
 After a CT scan in 2012, his doctors discovered that Sweberg had developed pleural mesothelioma.

 Remember, if you or a loved one have been diagnosed with an asbestos-related disease due to the negligence of another party, you may be entitled to compensatory damages.
-Contact our leading asbestos law firm today for more information and to learn more about your legal rights and options.
+Contact our experienced asbestos law firm today for more information and to learn more about your legal rights and options.